-More than likely, your personal and business credit scores will be a part of that equation.
+More than likely, your business and personal credit scores will be a part of that equation.
 These, along with your credit history, help lenders determine your creditworthiness.
 Some lenders require high scores, while others use different factors, like your ability to repay the loan, your accounts receivable, or your income to debt ratio.
 (Learn how to establish business credit before you apply.)
 Lenders may also look at your annual revenue.
 You may be asked to provide your tax returns and bank statements as part of the application.

 Term loans work like other types of business bank loans: you start by applying through a lender.
 You’ll need to specify how much money you want.
 A short-term loan application may require no more details than borrower contact details, how much revenue you generate, and your expenses.

 For a long-term loan, the application may be more involved.
 You may need to provide credit references and financial reports, and the application process may take a few weeks.

 Just like with personal loans, once you complete your application, the lender might ask for additional documentation before making you an offer.
 Once you sign your loan agreement, the funds will be deposited into your business bank account.
 Repayment will begin the next month.

 Nav’s Verdict: Business Term Loans